jayKayEss/Flapper/README.md

 `threshhold`.

-If you'd like to add commas to numbers, use money symbols, control the number of decimal points, and other fun things, you can load `jquery.format` and pass its options in `format`.
+If you'd like to add commas to numbers, use money symbols, control the number of decimal points, and other fun things, you can load `jquery.numberformatter` and pass its options in `format`.
+You can also set `padding` to `0` if you'd like to zero-pad numbers, and you're not using `jquery.numberformatter`.